freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 For a software engineer, this concept is mind-bending.
 Okay, that's not fair: this approach is mind-bending for anyone!
 The information (the qubit's state) isn't stored in one place, but in the relationship or topology of a larger structure.
 Computation isn't done with pulses, but by "braiding" these particles around each other in spacetime.
 The promise is a near-total elimination of the massive error-correction overhead that plagues other modalities.

 Sounds too good to be true?
 Well, yes.
-We have yet to build and operate a single, functional topological qubit.
+It's the least realistic modality as of today.
 The only major company that is actively pursuing this technology is Microsoft.
 In 2025 they have unveiled the Majorana 1[^majorana] chip, the world's first quantum processor powered by topological qubits.

 [^majorana]: Microsoft’s Majorana 1 chip carves new path for quantum computing, https://news.microsoft.com/source/features/innovation/microsofts-majorana-1-chip-carves-new-path-for-quantum-computing/

 ### Annealing

-The modalities we've discussed so far (superconducting, quantum dot, topological) are all aimed at building a universal gate-based quantum computer, or a machine that can run any quantum algorithm.
+The modalities we've discussed so far are all aimed at building a universal gate-based quantum computer, or a machine that can run any quantum algorithm.
+This means that in theory you can write a quantum program, cross-compile it for different architectures, and expect similar results from each (albeit at different speeds).
+In this sense, those types of QCs are like different CPU architectures (x86, ARM, RISC, etc.)

+*(To be fair, comparing different architectures of quantum computers with different CPU families is a stretch.
+CPU families differ in the way components are chosen and laid out, the instruction sets, voltages, etc. Ultimately, all modern CPUs are of the same physical architecture: silicon-based miniaturized transistors.
+The types of QCs we've covered so far are completely different to each other on a physical architecture level.
+If we had CPUs made of water pipes and CPUs made of vibrating membranes in addition to silicon, then the comparison would've been fair.)*

 Quantum Annealing is fundamentally different.
 It is not a universal computer; it is a specialized, analog optimizer.
 Instead of applying a precise sequence of logical gates, an annealer works by finding the lowest energy state (the "ground state") of a complex, programmable system of qubits.

 As a developer, you don't program an annealer with gates.
 Instead, you map your optimization problem (e.g., "what's the most efficient route for my delivery fleet?") onto the hardware's specific format.
 While its universality is limited, quantum annealing is commercially available today from companies like D-Wave.